LCernei/debian-init/partitioning/README.md

 Select "Custom: Install Windows only (advanced)".\
 Select the empty 200 GB space allocated before (between Boot and Linux).\
 Click next and install Windows 10 as usual.\
-(The reserved and recovery partitions area created automatically)
+(The reserved and recovery partitions are created automatically)

 ## Installing rEFInd